Facts About KCDC

 Number of classes:

-Number of sessions: So far, 17 full-length sessions of four to six weeks each, and seven “intersessions” — one- or two-week sessions that often have themes (espionage, journalism, and “green” are three).
+Number of sessions: So far, 24 full-length sessions, and ten “intersessions” — one- or two-week sessions that often have themes (espionage, journalism, and “green” are three).
 We hold three full-length sessions per year.

 Number of organizers: 15.
 The organizing group is known as the “Wonder Dojo.”